Filters

 The finished filter might look something like this.

-class FeaturedFilter < Avo::Filters::BooleanFilter self.name = 'Featured status' def apply(request, query, values) return query if values[:is_featured] && values[:is_unfeatured] if values[:is_featured] query = query.where(is_featured: true) elsif values[:is_unfeatured] query = query.where(is_featured: false) end query end def options { 'is_featured': 'Featured', 'is_unfeatured': 'Unfeatured', } end end
+class FeaturedFilter < Avo::Filters::BooleanFilter self.name = 'Featured status' def apply(request, query, values) return query if values[:is_featured] && values[:is_unfeatured] if values[:is_featured] query = query.where(is_featured: true) elsif values[:is_unfeatured] query = query.where(is_featured: false) end query end def options { 'is_featured': 'Featured', 'is_unfeatured': 'Unfeatured', } end endCopied!

 # Default value

 You can set a default value to the filter so it has a predetermined state on load.
-To do that return the state you desire it from the default
+To do that return the state you desire it from the default method.

-class FeaturedFilter < Avo::Filters::BooleanFilter self.name = 'Featured status' def apply(request, query, values) return query if values[:is_featured] && values[:is_unfeatured] if values[:is_featured] query = query.where(is_featured: true) elsif values[:is_unfeatured] query = query.where(is_featured: false) end query end def default { is_featured: true } end def options { 'is_featured': 'Featured', 'is_unfeatured': 'Unfeatured', } end end
+class FeaturedFilter < Avo::Filters::BooleanFilter self.name = 'Featured status' def apply(request, query, values) return query if values[:is_featured] && values[:is_unfeatured] if values[:is_featured] query = query.where(is_featured: true) elsif values[:is_unfeatured] query = query.where(is_featured: false) end query end def default { is_featured: true } end def options { 'is_featured': 'Featured', 'is_unfeatured': 'Unfeatured', } end endCopied!

 # Select Filter

 Select filters are similar to Boolean ones.
-You generate one running rails generate avo:filter published_filter --select
+You generate one running rails generate avo:filter published_filter --select.

-The biggest difference from the Boolean filter is in the apply
+The biggest difference from the Boolean filter is in the apply method.
+You only get back one value attribute, which represents which entry from the options method is selected.

 A finished, select filter might look like this.

-class PublishedFilter < Avo::Filters::SelectFilter self.name = 'Published status' def apply(request, query, value) case value when 'published' query.where.not(published_at: nil) when 'unpublished' query.where(published_at: nil) else query end end def options { 'published': 'Published', 'unpublished': 'Unpublished', } end end
+class PublishedFilter < Avo::Filters::SelectFilter self.name = 'Published status' def apply(request, query, value) case value when 'published' query.where.not(published_at: nil) when 'unpublished' query.where(published_at: nil) else query end end def options { 'published': 'Published', 'unpublished': 'Unpublished', } end endCopied!

 # Default value